memalika/bc_ad_lab/README.md

 ```

 I have not been able to successfully get the login but with more time, as the script takes time, it will be a success.

+Also the bruteforce of the camera was breaking it's connection to the WiFi and so the stream that was on the PC.

 ## 2. LLMNR Poisoning